 So, if we modify all de-quantized coefficients adding to them a random number from the range -Q/2 – +Q/2 it will correspond with the real quantization error.
-Of course, it’s not true for small coefficients from lower right side of transformed block, since it’s distribution is not even, but closer to Gaussian distribution around a zero.
+Of course, it’s not true for small coefficients from the lower right side of the transformed block, since its distribution is not even, but closer to Gaussian distribution around a zero.
 So, special modifications are applied for smaller coefficients.

 Coefficients, modified with above approach are used to calculate pixels, then the standard PSNR is calculated between the decoded image and modified one.
 Resulting EPSNR curve behave similar to real PSNR.

 It is evident that this method works better with higher coefficients and lower quantizers, i.e. for high motion, detailed video encoded at high bitrates.

 Below, you may see a few samples of actual PSNR and EPSNR metrics calculated for the same video with different compression ratio.

 Blue – PSNR, red – EPSNR.
 Scale in db.
 Video – 1080p, has a lot of small details, extremely hard to encode.